What started as a Top 10 article, has spun slightly out of control coming to a rest at the 15 Best Acoustic Guitars For Every Budget.

 For those of you who don’t know much about acoustic guitars have a look at the small guide I’ve put together below.
 It shows you the main points you’re going to look for when buying an acoustic guitar.

 If you have a certain guitar price range in mind, click on one of the links below to get taken to that section.

 Best Acoustic Guitar Under $3000

 Best Acoustic Guitar Under $2000

 Best Acoustic Guitar Starter Pack

-The most important things to know are what shape the guitar is, what type of acoustic it is and what tone it has.
-So for each guitar I’ve included this information in a list underneath the picture.
+The most important things to know are what shape the guitar is, what type of acoustic, and what tone it has.
+So for each guitar, I’ve included this information in a list underneath the picture.

 Acoustic guitars are generally categorized by their body type where the most common types are Dreadnought, Jumbo, Concert, Classical and Parlor.
 Austin Bazaar created a great picture showing you the visual differences between these types of guitar.
 Check it out below!

 Dreadnought guitars have been a staple style of acoustic guitar all through the 20th and 21st centuries with Martin first developing their dreadnought guitar in 1916.